codex-group-wa/SID/README.md

 - If your repo is **private**, a PAT token is required as an environment variable - this is explained further below in the docker config.

 > [!WARNING]
-> Be **very careful** with your docker-compose files if your repo is public, as often there are sensitive environment variables such as secret keys.
+> Be **very careful** with your `docker-compose` files if your repo is public, as often there are sensitive environment variables such as secret keys in plain text!
+Be mindful of your setup!

 ### Running with Docker (for end-users)